Home > Single Post

 Durability and longevity

 Thin mats wear out fast in weight zones.
-Investing in 20mm or more ensures the flooring can handle years of heavy training without cracking or compressing.
+Investing in 20mm or more ensures the flooring can handle years of heavy training.

 Recommended thickness comparison